Dining out in Tel Aviv restaurants is one of my favorite things to do.

 Much of the cooking is based on the amazing produce grown in Israel.
-From the comfort of your home, you can try:
+Consider booking a private wine-tasting tour in one of Israel's six wine regions, which you can combine with local chocolatiers, cheese-makers, local honey producers, and more.

 The three quintessential fast foods in Israel are hummus, falafel and burekas.